llfuller/llfuller.github.io/_projects/neuronal_oscillator_membrane.md

 </p>

 This project models a membrane of phase-coupled Kuramoto oscillators on a two-dimensional grid.
-The simulation captures rich spatiotemporal patterns—phase locking, traveling waves, and chimera states—mirroring phenomena observed in large neuronal populations.
+The simulation captures rich spatiotemporal patterns—spirals, traveling waves, and chimera states—mirroring phenomena observed in large neuronal populations.

 ## Key Features
 - **Coupling:** nearest-neighbor and optional long-range interactions